gnosisguild/zodiac-pilot/deployables/extension/README.md

 To run code inside the page context we, therefore, **inject** more code from a content script into the page by dynamically creating a `script` node (see the [injectScript.ts](./src/utils/injectScript.ts) util for more info).
 The scripts that are injected in this way **cannot** access `chrome` APIs anymore.
 Communication between the injected code and the rest of the extension, therefore, uses `window.postMessage` and is relayed by the content script.

-## Communication

-As the extension needs to span multiple contexts, domains, and frames the communication of all involved parts is a bit tricky.
-[This diagram](https://link.excalidraw.com/readonly/aT6I8t4LkOMXoDkbYY5Q) aims to give a full overview over which parts exist, how they are created, and how they interact with each other.
-If you find a way to simplify this mechanism, please do!

 ## Background script